 Step 4: Understand your service messages

-There are a lot of steps to consider, and so we have created a handy checklist for you to use to see just what needs to be done to optimise your network and unlock its potential.
+There are a lot of steps to consider, and so we have created a handy checklist for you to use to see just what needs to be done to optimise your mobile networks and unlock its potential.